aniket-gupta-88/Kafka_Fabric_Network/README.md

 # BE_RESEARCH_HF_SOLO

-### This is a research project repository for Hyperledger Fabric using Kafka ordering system
+This repository is a research project for Hyperledger Fabric using the Kafka ordering system.

+## Graph3 Branch

-# The branch is for Graph3 with the following parameters in the project :-
+The `Graph3` branch is configured with the following parameters:

-### Configurations done
+### Configurations Done
-Number of orderer = 3.
+- Number of orderers: 3

-Number of peers = 5.
+- Number of peers: 5

-Block batch size = 10.
+- Block batch size: 10

-Number of caliper worker = 5.
+- Number of Caliper workers: 5

-Number of transaction in caliper = 1000.
+- Number of transactions in Caliper: 1000

-tps of caliper = 100
+- TPS (Transactions Per Second) of Caliper: 100

-### Parameter to be changed
+### Parameter to Be Changed
-#### Test batch timeout with different values
+#### Test Batch Timeout with Different Values

-Note:- File Location: artifacts/channel/configtx.yaml (**line : 110**)
+For testing purposes, you can adjust the batch timeout parameter.
+Please refer to line 110 in the `artifacts/channel/configtx.yaml` file to make changes.